kaidez/kaidez.github.io/_posts/2012-03-09-simple-html5-explanation.md

 comments: true
 author: Kai Gittens
 layout: post
-meta-excerpt: A lengthy but simple explanation of what HTML5 is with suggestions on how business can use it.
+excerpt: A lengthy but simple explanation of what HTML5 is with suggestions on how business can use it.
 Very little technical language is used.
 permalink: /simple-html5-explanation/
-category: coding-best-practices
+categories: coding-best-practices
 cat-name: "Code Tips"
 has-thumbnail: html5Thumb.png
 tags: [html5, best practice]